 Also available on PC,

 Hitman Pro offers malware protection, blocks unsafe links and suspicious downloads.
-The updated version includes a multi-layer protection against ransomware and has a PUA (potentially unwanted application) removal feature which targets apps that contain viruses, spy and other malicious content.
+The updated version includes a multi-layer protection against ransomware and has a potentially unwanted application (PUA) removal feature which targets apps that contain viruses, spyware and other malicious content.

-It offers a 30 day free trial and works alongside your current security suite, adding an extra level of protection.
-The full version, Hitman Pro Alert is £26 per year.
+It offers a 30-day free trial and works alongside your current security suite, adding an extra level of protection.
+The full version, Hitman Pro Alert is £17.50 per year.